Converse physics

 If s were always the dependent variable and t were always the independent variable, then v and w would be inverses of each other.
 But that is not the case here.
 The dependency of s and t changes between v and w.

-Since s and t are symmetric, so are v and w.
-Interchange s and t to get the corresponding equation for v and w, or other pairs of symmetric variables such as a and b, the acceleration and the relentation.
+Since x and z are symmetric, so are v and w.
+Interchange x and z and then s and t to get the corresponding equation for v and w, or other pairs of symmetric variables such as a and b, the acceleration and the relentation.